+In many jurisdictions, the money you receive from your members is considered taxable income.
 Navigating tax season isn’t always straightforward, but we’re here to help you understand how your Patreon earnings fit into taxes.

-If you are a legally recognised not-for-profit company (for example, a USA 501(C)(3) charity), then you might not need to pay tax on your Patreon funds.
+If you are a legally recognised not-for-profit company (for example, a USA 501(C)(3) charity), then you might be subject to specific tax rules.
 A local tax advisor would know for sure, so we encourage you to reach out to one for additional information.
+Learn more about being a non-profit creator.

 Preparing for US tax season checklist